Flying Hawk: Wild Westing

-"In the spectacular street parades of the great Wild West Shows of old days, Buffalo Bill mounted a beautiful white horse to lead the procession.
-Alongside of him, mounted on a pinto pony, rode Flying Hawk in full regal style, carrying his feathered guidon erect and fluttering in the breeze, while his eagle-quill bonnet not only made a fitting crown but dangled below the stirrups of his saddle.
-Scalp locks decorated his buckskin war-shirt, and beaded moccasins adorned his feet, for this was the becoming dress for, and carried out the dignity of his high office of Chief on gala day affairs."
+"One such description of the Wild West Shows was:"In the impressive processions through the streets that accompanied the old-time Wild West Shows, Buffalo Bill would ride on horseback at the head of the parade on a splendid white horse.
+At his side, riding a spotted pony, there rode the Chief, Flying Hawk, in all his splendor, bearing his guidon, which flew in the wind as he rode, and his eagle plume bonnet, which not only formed an appropriate crown but hung down beneath the stirrups of his saddle.
+His war shirt was scalped and his moccasins were beaded."

 Only six months after Chief Iron Tail's death, Buffalo Bill died on January 10, 1917.
 In a ceremony at Buffalo Bill's grave on Lookout Mountain, west of Denver, Colorado, Chief Flying Hawk laid his war staff of eagle feathers on the grave.
 Each of the veteran Wild Westers placed a Buffalo nickel on the imposing stone as a symbol of the Indian, the buffalo, and the scout, figures since the 1880s that were symbolic of the early history of the American West.

 Later, Flying Hawk traveled as a lead performer with Miller Brothers 101 Ranch Show and the Sells Floto Circus.
 Chief Flying Hawk was probably the longest standing Wild Wester, traveling for over 30 years throughout the United States and Europe from about 1898 to about 1930.